Human Resource Management

 We are interested in receiving papers that help researchers in HRM understand the best practice application of specific research methods, research tools, and research designs.

 Call for Papers: Special Issue

-Research on the impact of human resource management on firm performance has a long history in the social sciences.
-For much of this time both scholars and practitioners have focused on assessing the firm-level impact of HR function activities.
-In the current environment what is new and potentially important is a shift in emphasis from assessing the activities of the HR function to the productive outcomes of the workforce.
-In large part, the focus has shifted from assessing the levels associated with a particular workforce attribute (e.g., what is our cost per hire?) to understanding the impact of the workforce on business-level outcomes (e.g., how might an increase in the quality of our project managers affect new product cycle time?).
+Research on the impact of HR management policies and practices on firm performance has a long history in the social sciences.
+For much of this time both scholars and practitioners have focused on assessing the impact of HR function activities.
+What is new and potentially important in the current environment is a shift in emphasis from assessing the activities performed by the HR function to developing a better understanding of the productive outcomes associated with the workforce.
+More specifically, the focus has shifted from assessing the levels associated with a particular workforce attribute (e.g., what is our cost per hire?) to understanding the impact of the workforce on the execution of firm strategy (e.g., how might an increase in the quality of our project managers affect our new product cycle time?).